 Munster, Cardiff to remain in Cape Town after positive Covid-19 tests as South Africa added to red list

-Munster and Cardiff are two of several European teams that were in South Africa when authorities raised concerns about the new Omicron coronavirus variant; Munster and Cardiff had hoped to join Scarlets on a charter flight out of South Africa on Sunday
+Cardiff and Munster are two of several European teams that were in South Africa when authorities raised concerns about the new Omicron coronavirus variant; Munster and Cardiff had hoped to join Scarlets on a charter flight out of South Africa on Sunday

-Munster and Cardiff are to remain in Cape Town after both clubs returned positive coronavirus tests.
+Cardiff and Munster are to remain in Cape Town after both clubs returned positive coronavirus tests.

 The clubs are among several European rugby union teams that were in South Africa when authorities raised concerns about the new Omicron coronavirus variant.